aschmelyun/cleaver-directory/README.md

 npm install
 ```

-From there you can build the site using the included demo content, which outputs to a `dist/` folder in your project root:
+From there you can build the demo site using the included example content, which outputs to a `dist/` folder in your project root:

 ```bash
 npm run dev
 ```

+## How the directory is structured

+Just like with the main Cleaver generator, Cleaver Directory uses a `resources/content` directory to hold Markdown or JSON files that makeup your site.

+By default, there's a nested folder called `listings`, and this is where you should add in your shops, restaurants, and other businesses in your directory.
+When rendering a site, the framework will look for content that uses the `layout.listing` view, and passes this array of listings to the index view.

+Individual listing pages are built from the content files in that `listings` directory.
+Inside each one, the following variables are required in addition to the view and path on all Cleaver content pages:

+- title
+- address
+- city
+- state
+- lat
+- long

+See an example content page [here](https://github.com/aschmelyun/cleaver-directory/blob/master/resources/content/listings/taco-dive.md), and further documentation on the main [Cleaver documentation](https://usecleaver.com/docs/) page.

+You can also have plain content pages (see `submit.md` as an example), that you can use for informational pages, contact areas, FAQ, and more.

 ## Modifying your assets